donsheehy/ds2viz/planning.md

 We need to decide how margins and padding work for alignment.
 Traditionally, padding is a minimum guarantee that is not additive.
 Adjacent elements are spaced so the distance is the max of their padding values.

-## Primitives updates

-Polylines are more primitive than Lines.
-It should replace `DP_Line` as the main primitive for lines.

-Bezier Curves.
-It's time.

 ## Arrowheads and curve decorations